FunctionsCompanion/docs/index.md

 # Functions Companion

-Functions Companion is an observability, performance and cost management solution for Salesfore Functions.
+Functions Companion is an observability, performance and cost management solution for Salesforce Functions.
 It consists of a Lightning App that gets installed into your org, along with a logging library that the developer uses to instrument their functions source code.